Summer Programs for High School Students to Learn about Veterinary Medicine

 Through the program, students also have a chance to learn about and utilize resources in the College of Veterinary Medicine at the university.
 In addition, students have the opportunity to meet and speak with current veterinary medicine students.

 This pre-college summer vet camp enables students to gain experience in a college setting, stay in university dormitories, and learn about the campus.
 The program is intended to be for current high school sophomores, juniors, and seniors.
-Financial assistance may be available if attending the summer camp would be considered to be cost prohibitive.
+Financial assistance may be available if attending the summer camp would be considered to be cost-prohibitive.
 There is an application process for students with an interest in attending this program.

 Overview Information – Summer Veterinary Programs

 The 8 programs that are included in this article offer students a chance to learn about the school, the profession, and the field of veterinary medicine.
-In addition to these program, there are other summer vet program opportunities that high school students may be interested in attending.
+In addition to these programs, there are other summer vet program opportunities that high school students may be interested in attending.
 The programs featured in this article are intended to provide examples of the types of learning opportunities and experiences that are available for high school students with an interest in the area of veterinary medicine.